-The South San Francisco court will be limited to handling arrest and search warrants, and criminal arraignments in felony cases where the defendant mistakenly shows up in South San Francisco instead of Redwood City.
+The South San Francisco courthouse will be limited to handling arrest and search warrants, search warrant returns, and criminal arraignments in felony cases where the defendant mistakenly shows up in South San Francisco instead of Redwood City.
 DVPA/TRO matters in South San Francisco: Please see the above section of this memo on DVPA/TRO hearings.
-No other matters will be heard at the South San Francisco Court without the express permission of the South San Francisco judge.
+No other matters will be heard at the South San Francisco courthouse without the express permission of the South San Francisco judge.